 Our guidebook warned that “this isn’t an area you want to wander around past dark” and “the overall atmosphere is that of a grimy port town.”
 That all may have been true in the recent past, but we found a revitalized seaside promenade, great cheap eats, and even a new surfer-chic hotel in La Libertad, El Salvador.
+Get it all in our beach town travel guide.

 We almost didn’t stop in La Libertad at all when we traveled from San Salvador to El Tunco.
 But an ISA World Masters Surf Championship had just been held there and we were curious to see what all the hang-ten hoopla was about.